 Meanwhile, shipping and logistics are areas that have quickly seen fallout from recent events.

 As a result of manufacturing slowdowns in China amid virus complications, fewer ships and containers are arriving on U.S. shores, meaning fewer are available to make the return trip to Asia.
 The Wall Street Journal recently reported U.S. railroads and truckers serving ports are also being affected, with drivers struggling to pick up and drop off containers because of reduced gate capacity at ports.
 That all could result in higher shipping costs in the coming months.

-In this environment, it is a natural reaction for business leaders to feel like they are caught in the market headlights.
+First, take a breath.
+At a juncture like this, it’s natural for business leaders to feel like they are caught in the market headlights.
 We can tell ourselves to expect the unexpected, but the truth is that when the unexpected comes roaring in, it’s hard to know how to respond.